wernerjoss/hugo-fullcalendar/README.md

 As mentioned, you can also show a Picture for the current month above the calendar widget (see screenshot obove), just put 12 Image Files named 'January.jpg', 'February.jpg', ... , 'December.jpg' in the Folder for your Page where the Calendar will be placed.
 (Note that Image File names must match Month names according to your locale setting, so, for locale: de, use 'Januar.jpg' ...).
 Finally, it should be noted that this Shortcode relies on jquery, which is loaded by most Themes - in case you are using a Theme that does not do this, jquery is automatically loaded, no additional config Option needed for that.
+Also note that, from v1.3.0, jquery is automatically built into static/fc6/fc6.js

 ## Advanced Usage
 As an addition to the standard use case, there is an elegant way to automatically update your .ics Files from remote Calendars in case those are hosted on a CalDav Server (e.g. Owncloud, Nextcloud...):